-On 2 April 2012 the Inheritance (Guernsey) Law 2011 came into force which has replaced Guernsey's forced heirship regime with a system of full testamentary freedom (accompanied by family and dependent provisions).
+On 2 April 2012 The Inheritance (Guernsey) Law 2011 came into force which has replaced Guernsey's forced heirship regime with a system of full testamentary freedom (accompanied by family and dependent provisions).

-Any individual who currently has a Will executed before 2 April 2012 should be aware that any forced heirship provisions will be preserved unless they execute a new Will or codicil incorporating the new provisions or unless their Will stipulated that the new provisions should apply.
+Any individual who currently has a will executed before 2 April 2012 should be aware that any forced heirship provisions will be preserved unless they execute a new will or codicil incorporating the new provisions or unless their will stipulated that the new provisions should apply.

-It is now, more than ever, important for those who do not have Wills to record their wishes to ensure that assets are left to the correct beneficiaries
+It is now, more than ever, important for those who do not have wills to record their wishes to ensure that assets are left to the correct beneficiaries.

-This booklet highlights the key issues that any individual domiciled in Guernsey and/ or owning Guernsey real estate should consider when drawing up a Will.
-It also highlights foreign Wills for non-resident/ non-domiciled individuals holding assets in Guernsey.
+This booklet highlights the key issues that any individual domiciled in Guernsey and/ or owning Guernsey real estate should consider when drawing up a will.
+It also highlights foreign wills for non-resident/ non-domiciled individuals holding assets in Guernsey.

-What is a Will?
+What is a will?

-A person's Will expresses how they would like their estate to be dealt with after their death.
-To ensure the Will is legally valid, it needs to be carefully drafted which is why gaining appropriate advice is particularly important.
+A person's will expresses how they would like their estate to be dealt with after their death.
+To ensure the will is legally valid, it needs to be carefully drafted which is why gaining appropriate advice is particularly important.

-Why make a Will?
+Why make a will?

-There are several important reasons why it is advisable to make a Will.
-On a practical level, a Will provides certainty for family and friends at a time of emotional distress, telling them how their loved one wishes their estate dealt with.
+There are several important reasons why it is advisable to make a will.
+On a practical level, a will provides certainty for family and friends at a time of emotional distress, telling them how their loved one wishes their estate dealt with.
 Legally, it ensures that an individual's property is passed on to persons or institutions of their choice, within the limits imposed by Guernsey law.

-In the absence of a Will Guernsey law steps in and dictates how a deceased person's property will pass.
+In the absence of a will Guernsey law steps in and dictates how a deceased person's property will pass.
 This may not accord with your wishes.

-For many years Guernsey law made no requirement to make a Will of real estate in certain family circumstances.
-However, since 2008, in the absence of a Will of real estate, certain Royal Court applications may be required which can delay the administration of your estate and add additional costs.
-Therefore, it is important to ensure your Will remains up to date.
+For many years Guernsey law made no requirement to make a will of real estate in certain family circumstances.
+However, since 2008, in the absence of a will of real estate, certain Royal Court applications may be required that can delay the administration of your estate and add additional costs.
+Therefore, it is important to ensure your will remains up to date.

-You should ensure you have a Guernsey Will if you are Guernsey domiciled or you own realty in Guernsey.
+You should ensure you have a Guernsey will if you are Guernsey domiciled or you own realty in Guernsey.

-How can I make a Will?
+How do I make a will?

-The law stipulates certain requirements in relation to making a Will and if these are not complied with it may mean that the Will is ineffective and invalid.

-There are a number of formalities associated with making a Will.
-For example, a Will of personal estate and real estate must be signed or acknowledged by the testator (the person making the Will) in the presence of two witnesses who are both present at the same time.
-These witnesses must be over 18 years of age and not be beneficiaries or spouses of beneficiaries under the Will.
+The law stipulates certain requirements in relation to making a will and if these are not complied with, it may mean that the will is ineffective and invalid.
+There are a number of formalities associated with making a will.
+For example, a will of personal estate and real estate must be signed or acknowledged by the testator (the person making the will) in the presence of two witnesses both of whom are present at the same time.
+These witnesses must be over 18 years of age and must not be either beneficiaries or spouses of beneficiaries under the will.